| Reviewed by Afridi Khatri

 Capital Gains tax on property Ireland and shares

 Capital gains tax Ireland on property works slightly differently than other assets.
 When selling property in Ireland, you pay 33% on any profit after expenses.
-What is capital gains tax in Ireland for shares?
 The same 33% rate applies to profits from selling shares.

 To avoid overpaying, many people look for how to avoid capital gains tax Ireland non resident status might offer benefits.
 Non-residents only pay CGT on Irish land and buildings.